 - If you become distracted, redirect your mind back to the mandala

 - Continue doing so for a minimum of 5 minutes

 The second way to use a mandala for anxiety is through mandala colouring.
-These adult (and children) colouring books have popped up all over the place, and for good reason.
+These adult (and children) colouring books have popped up all over the place and are often recognized as being the best calming items.
 Art therapy has been used – and prescribed to patients suffering from anxiety – for years.
 It’s only now that it’s gone mainstream and everyone can do it without a trip to a therapist.

-Mandala colouring is exactly what it sounds like.
-It’s the process of colouring mandalas.
+Mandala colouring is the process of coloring mandalas.
 Simple enough, right?
 Doing so involves repetitive and rhythmic hand movements and focused attention, which allows you to escape your troubling thoughts.
 It takes you away from your over-active mind, creating a sense of safety, control and familiarity, three things that are quite opposite to what you feel when you’re anxious.

 Here are some awesome mandala colouring books we’ve recently discovered:

 - The Mandala Coloring Book: Inspire Creativity, Reduce Stress, and Bring Balance

 - Mandala Coloring Book: 100+ Unique Mandala Designs and Stress Relieving Patterns for Adult Relaxation, Meditation, and Happiness